Morning Depression: The Best Solution You Will Ever Find

 BEEP BEEP BEEEEEEEEPPPPP!!! *annoying alarm going off*

 Is it morning already?
-Already you can feel the heaviness.
-You’ve been awake just seconds and you already want to get back to sleep.
+Already you can feel the depression.
+You’ve been awake for just seconds and you already want to get back to sleep.

 Maybe just a few more minutes…